 The flexible workspace industry is here to stay and will grow tremendously in the Philippines and other Asian countries in the coming decade.
 It’s said that 30% of all office space will be flexible work-space by 2030.

 Colliers believes that the flexible workspace area will expand by 10% at a minimum in the coming three years.
 Co-working spaces will not only cater to small companies and digital nomads, but also to multinational and outsourcing companies that look for flexibility.

 An increased number of Chinese buyers contributes to current and future growth.
 According to Bloomberg, the gambling/gaming market has attracted around 100,000 Chinese workers to the Metro Manila area since September 2016.

 The Philippines is the third-largest recipient of foreign remittances in the world.
 Overseas Filipinos sent an additional USD 3 billion to their families in 2017 compared to 2016.

 With a depreciating peso, and with the increase in foreign remittance, many families now have the purchasing power to buy and invest in the residential property market.

-The key drivers are: Business Process Outsourcing (BPO) from multinational companies, demand from Chinese investors and other foreigners, increased purchasing power among locals, increasingly more remittance from overseas, and a flourishing gaming industry.
+The key drivers are: Business Process Outsourcing (BPO) from multinational companies, demand from Chinese investors and other foreigners, increased purchasing power among locals, increasingly more remittances from overseas, and flourishing gaming industry.